 Sarada is one of the more impactful feminine WordPress themes in our list.
 There are three demo websites included and each makes a statement, in a good way.
 Each uses colour and fonts effectively and has a unique character all of its own.

-We particularly like the Travel demo.
+We particularly like the Travel demo for creating a travel website.
 It makes an impact with that header slider and has a subtle colour palette and nice selection of fonts.
 The layout of images and animations are also very effective.
 Further down, the blog and sidebar give you another hint at what’s possible with this theme.

 Pros of Sarada: